gilmerperez/vehicle-builder/README.md

 * A Walkthrough Video that demonstrates the functionality of the application:

-* The URL of the GitHub repository:
+* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/vehicle-builder)